Constraints on dark matter annihilation from the FAST observation of the Coma Berenices dwarf galaxy: Data Analysis and Results

-We set $D_0$, $r_{\rm h}$ and $B$ to $10^{27}\,{\rm cm}^{2}\,{\rm s}^{-1}$, $476$ pc and 1 $\mu{\rm G}$ respectively, as our benchmark model.
-Increasing $D_0$ and decreasing $r_{\rm h}$ and $B$ would reduce the expected signal and weaken the constraints.
-As shown in the left panel of Fig.~\ref{fig:mu_discuss}, the constraints for the $\mu^+\mu^-$ channel are still strong enough to test the DM scenario of the GCE, while we set $D_0$ to $10^{28}\,{\rm cm}^{2}\,{\rm s}^{-1}$, and set $r_{\rm h}=$ 148 pc to be twice the $r_{\rm e}$.
-But changing these two factors simultaneously would make constraints too weak to exclude the best-fitting point for the GCE.
-To compare with other constraints derived from radio observation fairly, we also set $r_{\rm h}=2r_{\rm e}$ as in Ref.~\cite{Vollmann:2019boa} to get the 95\% C.L. upper limits for the $b\bar{b}$ channel, and set $D_0=3\times10^{26}\,{\rm cm}^{2}\,{\rm s}^{-1}$ as well as about 11 times of Coma Berenices' core radius for diffusion to get 5 $\sigma$ limits for the $\mu^+\mu^-$ channel as in Ref.~\cite{Basu:2021zfg}.
-As shown in the right panel of Fig.~\ref{fig:mu_discuss}, the FAST observation could significantly improve constraints, with roughly a order of magnitude improvement compared with previous work, in a large range of mass, benefiting from the large size of the telescope.
+To compare with other constraints derived from radio observation reasonably, we also set $r_{\rm h}=2r_{\rm e}$ as in Ref.~\cite{Vollmann:2019boa} to get the 95\% C.L. upper limits for the $b\bar{b}$ channel, and set $D_0=3\times10^{26}\,{\rm cm}^{2}\,{\rm s}^{-1}$ as well as about 11 times of Coma Berenices' core radius for diffusion to get 5 $\sigma$ limits for the $\mu^+\mu^-$ channel as in Ref.~\cite{Basu:2021zfg}. { As shown in Fig.~\ref{fig:rsrhos_and_comparisons}}, the FAST observation could significantly improve constraints, with roughly an order of magnitude improvement compared with previous work, in a large range of mass, benefiting from the large size of the telescope.